 Coffee consumption was linked to a reduced risk of death from various killers, including heart disease, stroke, diabetes, and even suicide, according to the research.

-I consume caffeine almost every day—often via coffee (cold brew is my favourite), sometimes via sugar-free energy drinks.
+Personally, I consume caffeine most days—often via coffee (cold brew is my favourite), sometimes via sugar-free energy drinks.
 I don’t expect this habit to shield me from cancer, stave off diseases, and extend my life.
 Which is fine, because I’d do it anyway.
 I observe zero side effects of regular caffeine consumption but reap noticeable benefits, including while training.
+Others may have a different experience.

 Caffeine is not a miracle drug.
 But it is safe and it is natural.
 With little to no downside, and a lot of potential upside, what’s not to like?